lathonez/wangka/lessons/one.md

 ## Run Simple Python Program

-Add the following code to the file, and re-run it
+Add the following code to the file, and re-run it.
+This code is asking Python to say something to the user via the command line.
+Very similar to "looks > say" in scratch.

 `print 'hello world!'`